VectorInstitute/projectpensive/README.md

 The goal of Project Pensive is to build better Recommender Engines that incorporate content conscious filters to improve content quality and user experience.

+See also the project <a href="https://docs.google.com/document/d/183vqr8mFDhFE92pTfXzVoYuNUEMev0PG8RbYa9TZvdc/edit">charter</a> and <a href="https://docs.google.com/document/d/10L_s9FlOrmwOYsUlRg2WE5d8SxivJfP55Y8PTinYH4A/edit#heading=h.3kadlhlnhygj">technical agenda</a>

 To get started:
 1. Clone this repo: `git clone https://github.com/VectorInstitute/projectpensive.git`
 2. Install code packages: `python setup.py install`